selendra/selendra-wiki/docs/learn/learn-randomness.md

 was generated correctly).

-The `RESULT` is then compared to a _threshold_ defined in the implementation of the protocol (specifically, in the Polkadot Host).
+The `RESULT` is then compared to a _threshold_ defined in the implementation of the protocol (specifically, in the Selendra Host).
 If the value is less than the threshold, then the validator who rolled this number is a viable block production candidate for that slot.
 The validator then attempts to create a block and submits this block into the network along with the previously obtained `PROOF` and `RESULT`.
 Under VRF, every validator rolls a number for themselves, checks it